Santa Barbara News-Press: Decline, bankruptcy and closure

 The newsroom was reduced from 65 employees to 20 by 2016.
 That same year, the News-Press was among the first newspapers to endorse Donald Trump's campaign for president.
 McCaw authored several right-wing editorials during the following years, including criticism of social distancing rules during the COVID-19 pandemic.
 The newspaper's printed edition was later reduced to four pages before being eliminated entirely.

 On July 21, 2023, the Santa Barbara News-Press owner, Ampersand Publishing LLC, filed for Chapter 7 bankruptcy liquidation.
 The July 21 edition of the paper was the last as Wendy McCaw said all jobs were eliminated and the business had no money to issue final paychecks.
 The filing noted $50,000 in assets and between $1 million and $10 million in liabilities.
 Not long before the bankruptcy, the publication closed its historic Santa Barbara newsroom and moved all operations to its printing facility in Goleta before stopping printing operations in June and going online-only.

 In March 2024, with a tentative bankruptcy sale for $250,000 to Weyaweya Ltd., a Maltese company, the court scheduled a final bidding opportunity for April 9; bidding started at $260,000 in $5,000 increments and sale included the domain names, website contents and social media accounts.
 Two former employees expected to be paid a combined $15,000 for website logins and backups.
 The winning bid at $285,000 was from a group managed by Ben Romo, which formed a week before the auction.
 The paper's historical archives, including newspapers bound into books dating back to 1870, were sold for $70,000 in another auction to the Santa Barbara Historical Museum.

 Relaunch

 Romo donated the News-Press' intellectual property to NEWSWELL, a nonprofit affiliated with the Walter Cronkite School of Journalism and Mass Communication.
-In January 2025, NEWSWELL announced plans to relaunch the News-Press as a digital newspaper.
+In January 2025, NEWSWELL announced the relaunch the News-Press as a digital newspaper.